AlexisR1990/Alexis-Tolliver-Portfolio/Project2/CreditRisk.md

 ## Summary
-In this project, I acted as a risk analyst who works for a credit card company.
+During my time at SNHU I was asked to act as a risk analyst who works for a credit card company.
 The company tasked me with studying the relationships between customer characteristics and the likelihood of defaulting on their credit using the company's historical data set.
 This analysis will enable the company to estimate the risk of customers defaulting based on specific customer characteristics.
 The various attributes used are show in the table below.

 ### Variables Used